agduncan94/phylogenetic_augmentation_paper/README.md

 NOTE: Data and code are being uploaded over the next few days.

 # Start here
-To recreate the results from the analysis, start here.
+To recreate the results from the analysis, follow the steps below.

 ## Download input data
 Download all of the Drosophila S2 data from Zenodo.
 Basset data will be uploaded soon.